 The first one is to simply perform the exercise demonstrated in the video above.
 If you’re less than 20 weeks pregnant, it’s generally safe to lay on your back (although you should speak to your GP/Midwife/Obstetrician if you have any specific concerns).

 The second thing you can do, is get your Yoga on, and perform this exercise.

 Another strategy that has been proven to be helpful in pregnant women is to participate in water aerobics.
 Studies have shown that women who take part in these classes require less sick leave due to lower back pain during their pregnancy than women who do not (1).

 Finally, you can do some exercises designed to help strengthen you gluteus medium muscle (2).
 We’re devoting a whole post to this, which is coming soon!

-You can read more about pain in early pregnancy here.
+You can read more about pain in early pregnancy, including 3 tips to help it here.

 But sometimes, we all need a little extra help.

 Our Osteopaths are highly trained in the area of pregnancy-related pain.
 We’ll be able to address any other factors that are specific to you